 NOTE 1: If the PC5 QoS parameters related to Ranging/SL positioning are provided to both NG-RAN and UE, both the N2 PC5 Policy Container and the UE Policy Container are included in the Namf_Communication_N1N2MessageTransfer message.

 NOTE 2: Non-UE specific PC5 QoS parameters, e.g. default PC5 QoS parameters, can also be locally configured in NG-RAN.
 How such configuration is performed is out of scope of this specification.

-Editor's note: What PC5 QoS parameters for Ranging/SL Positioning services are used by NG-RAN will be defined in cooperation with RAN WGs.

-Editor's note: Whether positioning QoS parameters (i.e. LCS QoS information) needs to be provided to NG-RAN is FFS.